redhat-openshift-ecosystem/operator-pipelines/docs/cluster-config.md

 # Cluster Configuration

-All OpenShift clusters should shares a common configuration for our pipelines.
+All OpenShift clusters should share a common configuration for our pipelines.
 There are cluster-wide resources which require modification, such as the TektonConfig.
-But there is also a custom EventListener which reports PipelineRun events to Google Chat for monitoring purposes.
+But there is also a custom EventListener which reports PipelineRun events to Google Chat and a pipeline that uploads the metrics of other pipelines for monitoring purposes.
 This configuration must be applied manually for now.

 To apply these cluster-wide configurations, run the Ansible playbook.
+To only apply the cluster-wide resources, the following command will suffice.

 ```bash
 ansible-playbook \